As part of our neurosciences and musculoskeletal division, you'll work alongside an expert nursing team caring for patients from across the region.

 If you are looking to find out more about our careers within our NMSK division, please email Nursing@nbt.nhs.uk.

-You can also book a digital networking video call with our NMSK Recruitment Lead.
-This will take place using Zoom and is available for today (04 September 2020) only.
+You can also book a Zoom video networking video call with our NMSK Recruitment Lead.
+This will take place using Zoom and is available for Thursday 15th and Friday 16th October only.
 Limited places available for this so book quickly to avoid disappointment.